securisec/chepy/README.md

 #### Advantages
 - Chepy is pure python with a supporting and accessible python api
 - Chepy has a CLI
 - Chepy CLI has full autocompletion.
+- Supports pe, elf, and other various file format specific parsing.
 - Extendable via plugins
 - Infinitely scalable as it can leverage the full Python library.
 - Chepy can interface with the full Cyberchef web app to a certain degree.
 It is easy to move from Chepy to Cyberchef if need be.